-Loan Feature Hardship Loan General Purpose Loan Loan Eligibility Active and retired participants: Only active and Loans are not available to alternate payees or bei Outstanding loans: You may have more than or more loans if you are in default on any loan. neficiaries.
-Loan Amount Minimum Amount \$1,000 \$1,000 Maximum Amount All hardship loans from the Money Purchase Plan (based on contributions made on your behalf before February 1, 2010) cannot collectively exceed the lessor of: 50% of the vested balance in your account; or \$50,000.
+Loan Feature Hardship Loan General Purpose Loan Loan Eligibility Active and retired participants: Only active, terminated/former, and retired participants are eligible for loans.
+Loans are not available to alternate payees or beneficiaries.
+Outstanding loans: You may have more than one loan outstanding, but you cannot receive more loans if you are in default on any loan.
+Loan Amount Minimum Amount \$1,000 \$1,000

+Loan Feature Hardship Loan General Purpose Loan Maximum Amount All hardship loans from the Money Purchase Plan (based on contributions made on your behalf before February 1, 2010) cannot collectively exceed the lessor of: 50% of the vested balance in your account; or \$50,000.
 Each loan is up to the amount you need for an immediate and heavy financial need due to: Medical care expenses (incurred or necessary in the future) for you or your dependent, including expenses for the diagnosis, cure, mitigation, treatment or prevention of disease, as well as for transportation primarily for and essential to this medical care.
 Tuition and related educational fees for the next 12 months of post-secondary education for you or your dependents.
 Related educational fees include fees, books, equipment required for and courses of instruction, and room and board.
+Students loans are not eligible.
 Down payment and other costs directly related to the purchase of your primary residence (excluding mortgage payments).
 Payments to prevent your eviction from your principal residence or foreclosure on the mortgage of your principal residence.
-All general purpose loans from the Profit Sharing Account and Money Purchase Account cannot collectively exceed the lessor of: 50% of the vested balance in your account; or \$20,000.00 You can request one General Purpose Loan during any 12 consecutive months
+Please note that this provision is limited to one distribution in each 24-month period.
+An eviction notice or foreclosure lawsuit must have been received by the Participant and a copy provided to the Fund Office.
+All general purpose loans from the Profit Sharing Account and Money Purchase Account cannot collectively exceed the lessor of: 50% of the vested balance in your account; or \$20,000.
+You can request one General Purpose Loan during any 12 consecutive months